Teplice: Economy

 The largest employers based in the city are AGC Flat Glass Czech (manufacturer of flat glass for the construction and automotive industries) and Severočeská servisní (a company that deals with construction and maintenance of pipelines), both with more than 1,000 employees.

 Spa

 One of the most important employers is the spa.
 The thermal mineral springs were mentioned already in 1154, which makes the spa the oldest in the country and Central Europe.
 The Pravřídlo spring reaches a temperature of 41 °C. The spa focuses on treatment of musculoskeletal disorders, nervous system diseases, and vascular diseases.

+Transport

+Teplice is located at the junction of two major roads: the I/8 road, which connect the D8 motorway with the Czech–German border crossing in Dubí-Cínovec, and the I/13 road from Liberec to Karlovy Vary.

+Teplice is located on the intraregional railway lines Prague–Cheb, Děčín–Kadaň and Ústí nad Labem–Litvínov.
+The local line to Radejčín starts here.
+The city is served by four train stations ans stops: Teplice v Čechách, Teplice zámecká zahrada, Řetenice and Prosetice.
+In addition, the train station Proboštov that primarily serves the neighbouring municipality of Proboštov is also situated in the territory of Teplice.